Bootstrapping Quantum Hamiltonians with Symmetry

-The symmetrized GSDPs in \cref{eq:dual-symmetrized,eq:primal-symmetrized} are related by Lagrangian duality.
-Furthermore, if the group $G$ is large and $U^V$ is faithful, these optimization problems typically have far fewer variables and constraints than those in \cref{eq:dual-original,eq:primal-original}, which leads to significant savings in memory and time.

-\emph{Example}---As a demonstration, we apply HB to the 1D Hubbard model \cite{Gutzwiller1963,Kanamori1963,Hubbard1963,Essler2009} with an even number $L$ of sites, periodic boundary conditions, hopping parameter $t \geq 0$, interaction parameter $U \geq 0$, and chemical potential $\mu = \frac{U}{2}$ (see \cref{app:hubbard} for details).
-This system has discrete unitary symmetries (translation and inversion), a discrete antiunitary symmetry (complex conjugation), and continuous unitary symmetries (spin and eta-pairing \cite{Yang1989,Yang1990}).
-We consider the overall ground state which has half-filling by taking $\mathcal{C} = \{\}$ and the ground state at quarter-filling by taking $\mathcal{C} = \{C_0, C_0^2\}$ where $C_0 = N - LI/2$ and where $N$ is the number operator \footnote{Mathematically speaking, the constraint $C_0$ is redundant with $C_0^2$.
-However, in practice we find better numerical performance when both constraints are supplied.}.
-Although we can use all symmetries when studying the overall ground state, at quarter-filling we must elide the $x$ and $y$ components of eta-pairing from the list of symmetry generators.
+\emph{Example}---We now apply HB to the 1D Hubbard model \cite{Gutzwiller1963,Kanamori1963,Hubbard1963,Essler2009} with an even number $L$ of sites, periodic boundary conditions, hopping parameter $t \geq 0$, interaction parameter $U \geq 0$, and chemical potential $\mu = \frac{U}{2}$ (see \cref{app:hubbard} for details).
+This system has discrete unitary symmetries (translation and inversion), a discrete antiunitary symmetry (complex conjugation), and continuous unitary symmetries (spin and eta pairing \cite{Yang1989,Yang1990}).
+We consider the overall ground state which has half filling by taking $\mathcal{C} = \{\}$ and the ground state at quarter filling by taking $\mathcal{C} = \{C_0, C_0^2\}$ where $C_0 = N - LI/2$ and where $N$ is the number operator \footnote{Although the constraint $C_0$ is logically redundant with $C_0^2$, we find better numerical performance when both constraints are supplied.}.
+When studying the overall ground state, we use all the symmetries described above.
+However, when studying the quarter filling ground state, we must elide the $x$ and $y$ components of eta pairing from the list of Lie algebra generators.